digitaldesignlabs/talisman/DOCUMENTATION.md

 #### Parameters ####
 - `name` (string, required) - The name for this mask.
 Follows the same naming rules as variables.
-- `func` (function) - A function which defines this mask.
+- `func` (function, required) - A function which defines this mask.
 This function will be called synchronously, and passed the value of the variable it is masking.
 It should transform that value in some way and return it.
 - `blockName` (string, optional) - the name of the block where this mask should be defined.
 If this is the root block, this can be omitted.
 Otherwise, the name of the block should be specified.
 Blocks nested inside other blocks may be referenced by delimiting the block names with colons, for example `outer:inner`.

 #### Return Value ####